 How does this affect my business and SEO strategy?

-Do I really need to pay attention to Core Web Vitals?
+Do I need to pay attention to Core Web Vitals?
 Doesn’t Google change its algorithm all the time?

 Well, you’re not wrong on that account.
-With all the changes that Google makes in a single year, you’d be within your right to think that this is just the latest in a long line of algorithm adjustments.
+With all the changes Google makes in a single year, you’d be within your right to think this is just the latest in a long line of algorithm adjustments.

-That being said, considering the amount of forewarning we’ve been given and the effort Google has put into the rollout of these new metrics, it’s safe to say that this will be one of the most important updates in recent years.
+That being said, considering the amount of forewarning we’ve been given and the effort Google has put into the rollout of these new metrics, it’s safe to say that this will be one of the most critical updates in recent years.

 Do you meet Google’s Core Web Vital requirements?
 If not, now’s the time to focus on improving the health of your website.
 Get in touch with our SEO experts today to find out more!